Stop by L-311 on 10/26 from 1:30-3:30 and 11/10 from 1:30-3:30!

-Prereq: Consent of instructor.
+Prereq: consent of instructor.
 Introduces regulatory responsibilities of sponsors, monitors, and investigators conducting clinical trials.
-Practical information and exercises are designed on GCP compliance from an industrial perspective.
+Practical information and exercises are designed on GCP compliance fro m an industrial perspective.
 Topics include: selecting qualified investigators; obtaining ethical approval for patients, and initiating sites successfully.
 Group discussions and guest speakers help students learn practical skills.
-Marina Malikova.
-4 cr, summer.
+Malikova.
+4 cr, Summer II.

 GMS CI 680 Ethical Issues in Clinical Research

-Students examine the development and implementation of regulatory as well as ethical issues involved with conducting clinical research.
+Prereq: consent of instructor Students examine the development and implementation of regulatory as well as ethical issues involved with conducting clinical trials.
 Topics covered include: protection of human subjects, privacy and confidentiality, conflicts of interest, negativity toward clinical trials, research on vulnerable subjects, genetic testing and genetic research.
 Also included are discussions of current ethical issues in clinical research within the media.
-Roth and Baedorf Kassis.
-2 cr, summer.
+Baedorf-Kassis, 2 cr, Spring.

 Concentration in Nutrition and Metabolism